ftrackhq/integrations/doc/introduction/framework/core.rst

 Host
 ----

-To use the framework, a :term:`host` must be instantiated with an :term:`event manager`.
+To use the Framework, a :term:`host` must be instantiated with an :term:`event manager`.

 The host: